Virginia Crosbie: Parliamentary career

 Crosbie contested the Rhondda constituency as the Conservative candidate in the 2017 general election.
 She finished third behind the Labour Party and Plaid Cymru candidates.
 She then became the deputy chair of the Kensington, Chelsea and Fulham Conservatives Association, and the director of Women2Win, an organisation which campaigns for more female Conservative parliamentarians.
 She also worked as a senior parliamentary researcher for Basingstoke MP Maria Miller.

 She was selected as the Conservative candidate for Ynys Môn on 14 November 2019 (the day when nominations closed).
 Crosbie was chosen after the former Brecon and Radnorshire MP Chris Davies, the previously selected candidate, withdrew the day before due to opposition by the local association, and other Welsh Conservatives.
 She was elected as MP for Ynys Môn at the 2019 general election with a majority of 1,968 (5.4%).
 The constituency had been represented by a Labour Party MP since the 2001 general election.
-She is the first Conservative MP to represent this three-way marginal seat since 1987.
+She was the first Conservative MP to represent this three-way marginal seat since 1987.

 In January 2020, Crosbie tabled an early day motion about the protection of the Welsh language.
-From February 2020 to August 2021, she was the Parliamentary Private Secretary (PPS) to the Department of Health and Social Care.
-Crosbie has been a member of the Welsh Affairs Select Committee since 2020 and sat on the Women and Equalities Committee between March and September 2020.
+From February 2020 to August 2021, she was the Parliamentary Private Secretary (PPS) to the Department of Health and Social Care, she was then PPS to the Wales Office from September 2021 to July 2022 and again from September 2023 to January 2024.

+Crosbie was a member of the Welsh Affairs Select Committee throughout much of her time as an MP and sat on the Women and Equalities Committee between March and September 2020.
 In July 2020, Crosbie apologised for errors on her Welsh language website, stating that the machine translation was "not 100% perfect".
 She said she was learning the Welsh language and working on a fully bilingual website.
+Her bilingual website was put in place in 2023.
+She carried out her first Welsh interview with Guto Bebb for S4C in 2022.

+In 2020 she successfully campaigned to give Ynys Môn protected status in the UK Boundary Changes review.
+An amendment put forward by Maria Miller MP brought Anglesey in line with other UK islands including the Isle of Wight and Orkney ensuring that it would not become a joint constituency with part of mainland Wales.